schmynth/JUCE_Audio_Player/diary.md

     cmake --build build

 where "--build" is an option for cmake and "build" is the directory, where CMake will put the object files and binaries.

+# launch

+The whole build and launch process is automated in buildAndLaunch.sh script, until a better way works.